 Between 31 and 60 days 15% 2½%

-6.8.5 In order to benefit from the GTA payment terms for a hire account (as set out in paragraph 6.8.3), and to reduce friction, if the insurer determines to settle a hire claim within 60 days of receipt of payment pack then if the insurer subscribes to the Credit Repair Protocol, any credit repair invoice associated with that hire claim should also be settled at the same time if it has not already been settled independently.
+6.8.5 In order to benefit from the GTA payment terms for a hire account (as set out in paragraph 6.8.3), and to reduce friction, if the insurer determines to settle a hire claim within 60 days of receipt of a clean payment pack then if the insurer subscribes to the Credit Repair Protocol, any credit repair invoice associated with that hire claim should also be settled at the same time if it has not already been settled independently.

+6.8.6 For hires which start on or after 16 March 2026 failure to settle within the period in paragraph 6.7 and subsequent one month periods will result in the following late payment additions to the total invoice:

+Period between dispatch of claim Late Payment Penalties

+to insurer and receipt of payment (total additional %)

+______________________________________________________

+Hire Repair

+If applicable

+Up to 30 days 0% 0%

+Between 31 and 60 days 10% 0%

+Day 61 onwards 20% 0%

+The penalties will apply from the time the CHO has submitted a clean Payment Pack as defined under 6.17.

+If the Payment Pack is challenged within 30 days of dispatch and the CHO reduces the amount claimed, then the penalty clock resets.

+If the Payment Pack is challenged between 31-60 days of dispatch and the CHO reduces the amount claimed, then the penalty is 10% on this amount.

 It is accepted that insurers will not always be able to settle quickly in cases where liability is at issue, but they must use their best endeavours to ensure that an early decision is given on liability.
 Where an insurer suspects there may be a liability dispute they should inform the CHO without delay of the reason why (unless fraud is suspected) and what further enquiries they are undertaking.
 This guidance applies both while a hire is underway and after the hire has been completed.
 Where requested by a CHO, insurers must supply information to confirm that a genuine liability dispute exists.
 Insurers and CHOs must not delay decisions on liability as a mechanism for delaying settlement beyond 2 months.

-If an insurer does not question liability within 21 days of receipt of the Payment Pack, penalty payments apply in full to the net amount eventually paid.
+If an insurer does not question liability within 21 days of receipt of a clean Payment Pack, penalty payments apply in full to the net amount eventually paid.

-6.11 A late payment premium will not be payable in cases where there is a genuine liability dispute that results in a reduced settlement.
+6.11 A Late Payment Penalty will not be payable in cases where there is a genuine liability dispute that results in a reduced settlement.

 6.12 Penalty payments apply at all times for indemnity disputes.
+Further, the insurer must notify the CHO at the earliest possible opportunity, and in any event ,no more than 7 days from the date the insurer becomes aware of any indemnity disputes or cases where issues of mistaken identity have arisen.

 6.13 If interim payments are made then penalty payments need to relate in some way to the extra effort by a CHO in obtaining any further payment.
 If a CHO is involved in any further work and an insurer subsequently pays 90% or more of the original invoice, the penalty payment should apply to the full payment made.
 Otherwise, insurers should only incur penalty payments on any additional payment made by the insurer.

-In respect of hire starts before 1st May 2016, if payment has not been received after 3 months (subject to paragraph 2.7(j)) the CHO may choose to pursue the claim outside the scope of the GTA.
+When an interim payment for hire, vehicle pre-accident value (PAV) or cash in lieu of repairs (CIL) is tendered by an insurer the payment must be accompanied by a full breakdown or explanation as to its calculation sufficient for the customer to make an informed decision about acceptance.